-In this interview on NPR’s Talk of the Nation, Henry Louis Gate, Jr, reveals amazing discoveries of the genetic makeup of so-called superficial races.
-With his outward appearance as an African American, his testing of his own genes revealed a genetic makeup that what over 50 percent white European.
+In this interview on NPR’s Talk of the Nation, Henry Louis Gates, Jr. reveals amazing discoveries of the genetic makeup of so-called superficial races.
+With his outward appearance as an African American, his testing of his own genes revealed a genetic makeup that was over 50 percent white European.

 This is a fantastic look at the Ground of Creativity playing itself out at the genetic level, crossing our made-up boundaries of who we think we are and who we perceive others to be.
 Here’s the synopsis: